 Under no circumstances is a signature key escrowed.
 ORC does not require private key escrow for confidentiality keys.
-However, ORC recommends to EEs that they locally escrow a copy of the confidentiality private key.
+However, for id-orc-nfissp-medium and id-orc-nfissp-mediumDevice, ORC recommends to EEs that they locally make an operational back-up copy of the confidentiality private key.
+This operational back-up copy must be protected in a manner equal to or greater than the level of protection of the primary key.
+Under no circumstances will a Subscriber signature key be held in trust by a third party.